|

 Lemon Rice Fish Stuffing:

-onion, and mushrooms; cook for few minutes until onion is transparent.
+Add celery, onion and mushrooms; cook for 8 tp 12 minutes until onion is transparent.

-Add seasonings, lemon rind, parsley, lemon juice, and water; bring
+Add seasonings, lemon rind, parsley, lemon juice and water; bring to boil.

 Makes enough to stuff and serve a 4 kg (9 pound) fish.